leannezhang/Countdown_timer/README.md

+# Question:

-# Create a countdown timer that allows the user to enter hours, minutes, and seconds.
+Create a countdown timer that allows the user to enter hours, minutes, and seconds.
 Once the timer has started, the input fields should be replaced with plain text that updates every second.
 The 'Start' button should be replaced with 'Pause' and 'Reset' buttons.
 ![Countdown-timer-1](https://frontendeval.com/images/countdown-timer-1.png)